afcarl/procgraph/docs/source/pgdoc.rst

 extract
 ------------------------------------------------------------
-This block extracts some of the components
+This block extracts some of the components of a vector.

 Arguments: